-The SDK includes the source to the C language binding in the directory /SDK/client-examples/c together with a Makefile which compiles the binding into a library.
-Every API object is associated with a header file which contains declarations for all that object's API functions; for example the type definitions and functions required to invoke VM operations are all contained with $xen_vm.h.$
+The SDK includes the source to the C language binding in the directory XenServer-SDK/libxenserver/src together with a Makefile which compiles the binding into a library.
+Every API object is associated with a header file which contains declarations for all that object's API functions; for example the type definitions and functions required to invoke VM operations are all contained in xen\vm.h.